vruusmann/blog/_posts/2022-04-12-onehot_encoding_sklearn_xgboost_pipeline.md

 On one hand, Scikit-Learn aims to be the simplest and most generic ML framework that can integrate reasonably well with any Python AI/ML library.
 This simplicity has been achieved via major trade-offs.
-For example, Scikit-Learn is currently not very comfortable dealing with rich data schemas.
+For example, Scikit-Learn is currently not very comfortable dealing with rich dataset schemas.
 The majority of its algorithms operate on dense numeric arrays.
 There are efforts being made towards retrofitting existing transformers to pass through missing and non-numeric values as-is, but the overall experience is still far from coherent and consistent.